Is voluntary “freak out stress” good for you?

-Most people agree that long term stress is bad for your health.
+Most people agree that stress is bad for your phyiscal and mental health.

 However, recent studies have shown that “freak out stress” may actually be good for your health!

 Freak out stress includes responding to such events and situations as trying to ride a 60 foot wave, being called upon to try and make the game winning during a time out, meeting your boyfriend’s/girlfriend’s parents for the first time, being asked to give a keynote speech in front of a large audience on short notice, asking your boss for a raise, stepping into the cage with current world-champion MMA fighter in your weight class, etc.

-In a recent article for Surfer magazine, Justin Housman suggests something he calls “big wave stress” and I call “freak out stress” supercharges the immune system and improves memory functions in the brain and provides other effects beneficial to your health.
+In a recent article for Surfer magazine, Justin Housman suggests something he calls “big wave stress” and I call “freak out stress” supercharges the immune system, improves memory functions in the brain and provides other effects beneficial to your health.

 Housman cites a study by Firdhaus Dhabhar, a professor of Behavioral Science at Stanford University, that suggests that “freaking out in the face of danger supercharges the immune system, sending beneficial cells to places most likely to be injured, everything from the skin, the lungs, and the gut.
 Wound healing throughout the body is increased too and memory is improved.”

-Are your willing to engage in activities or put yourself in situations that cause “freak out stress?”
+Are your voluntarily willing to engage in activities or put yourself in situations that cause “freak out stress?”
 If so, consider these three things.

-Are you willing to a take a large short term risk to supercharge your body and your brain and help you heal?
+Are you voluntarily willing to a take a large short term risk to supercharge your body and your brain and help you heal?